 (d) where the veterinary nurse is no longer of good fame and character — refuse to renew the certificate of approval.

 73A.
-Appeal by veterinary nurse against decision of the Board
+Appeal by veterinary nurse against decision of Board

 (1) A veterinary nurse aggrieved by a decision of the Board may within 3 months of receiving the finding of the Board request the Board to review that decision.